Stability of transition semigroups and applications to parabolic equations: Stability of semigroups on AL-spaces

 \section{Stability of semigroups on AL-spaces}

-In this section, we discuss the asymptotic behavior of bounded positive semigroups on so-called \emph{AL-spaces}.
-We recall that an AL-space is a Banach lattice $E$ such that the norm is additive on the positive cone, i.e., for $x,y \in E$ with $x,y \geq 0$ we have $\|x+y\| = \|x\| + \|y\|$.
+In this section, the asymptotic behavior of bounded positive semigroups on so-called \emph{AL-spaces} is discussed.
+Recall that an AL-space is a Banach lattice $E$ such that the norm is additive on the positive cone, i.e., for $x,y \in E$ with $x,y \geq 0$ one has $\|x+y\| = \|x\| + \|y\|$.
 Every $L^1$-space over an arbitrary measure space is an AL-space.
-We note in passing that the the converse implication is also true by a representation theorem of Kakutani \cite[Theorem 2.7.1]{meyer1991}, but this representation theorem is not important for what follows.

 In the subsequent sections, the most important instance of an AL-space will be the space $\mathscr{M}(\Omega)$ of signed, finite measures on a measurable space $\Omega$.
-The goal of the present section, though, is to derive the following theorem which holds on general AL-spaces.
-We recall that a bounded, positive operator $S$ on a Banach lattice $E$ is called \emph{AM-compact} if it maps order intervals to relatively compact sets.
-Given subspaces $A\subseteq E$ and $B\subseteq E^*$, we say that $A$ \emph{separates} $B$, if for every $\varphi \in B\setminus\{0\}$ there exists an $x\in A$ such that $\langle x, \varphi \rangle \neq 0$.
+Recall that a bounded, positive operator $S$ on a Banach lattice $E$ is called \emph{AM-compact} if it maps order intervals to relatively compact sets.